 - If you find you have nothing to cover your shoulders or knees, there are plenty of vendors outside the Vatican selling t-shirts, scarves, or sarongs (though at a predictably inflated price).

 - Bring some comfy shoes!
 There’s lots to see in the Vatican Museums (and Rome in general) and even with transfers between attractions, museums, and your accommodation you’re going to be doing lots of walking.
 So pack a good pair of sneakers or some comfortable sandals – especially for Rome’s famous ‘sampietrini’ cobblestones.

 Discover the Italian capital with Walks Inside Rome

 For more than 20 years, Walks Inside Rome has been offering immersive, authentic, and educational private and small-group tours in the Eternal City and beyond.
 Our local, licensed guides are seasoned experts in art, history, archaeology, and food.
-Our combined expertise and experience transforms your time in Rome into something truly exceptional.
+Our combined expertise and experience transform your time in Rome into something truly exceptional.

-To check out our catalogue of tours and experiences, visit our website or contact us directly.
+To check out our catalog of tours and experiences, visit our website or contact us directly.
 We can’t wait to hear from you so we can customize your Vatican tour and start exploring together!